 Here’s how to make Chinese New Year paper firecrackers, step-by-step.
 The detailed tutorial with pictures and directions is at the bottom of the page.

-Can you share any expert tips from your experience making these firecrackers?
-Want to ask a question before you try making them yourself?
+Your turn!
+Can you share any tips from your experience making these firecrackers?
+Want to ask a question before making them yourself?
 I’d love to hear from you in the comments section below!

 Chinese New Year Paper Firecrackers